Unions, intersections and a one-shot quantum joint typicality lemma: Conclusion and open problems

 However, the statement of our quantum joint typicality lemma is not as strong as the classical statement.
 It can only handle negative hypothesis states that are a tensor product of marginals and at most one arbitrary quantum state.
 Proving a quantum lemma that can handle arbitrary negative hypothesis states, as in the classical setting, is an important open problem.

+Though the main advance of our quantum joint typicality lemma is a robust notion of intersection of projectors, there are some technical issues which prevent us from proving a chain rule for hypothesis testing mutual information which an ideal notion of intersection of projectors would have allowed one to do.
+The main issue here is that the smoothing and augmentation procedure ensures that tensor products of marginals corresponding to different partitions of a multipartite quantum state essentially lie in `well-separated' subspaces.
+This feature which was crucial for proving our joint typicality lemma turns out to be a bottleneck for proving a chain rule.
+A similar bottleneck arises if one were to attempt to prove the simultaneous smoothing conjecture using our techniques.

 Another drawback of our quantum lemma is that it cannot handle covering arguments and their unions and intersections that often arise in source coding applications.
 This is unlike the classical case.
+Again this issue seems to be related to the simultaneous smoothing conjecture and the bottleneck mentioned above.
 Addressing this deficiency is another important open problem.